 The key to success is to ensure you agree on a fair interest rate.
 Regardless of how much experience you have, be sure to get the terms of the loan in writing, with signatures.

-If your retirement money is in an self-directed IRA, you’re allowed to invest it in non-traditional assets, meaning something other than stocks or mutual funds.
-Real estate is an approved investment category meaning yes, you guessed it, you can invest it in property.
+If your retirement money is in a self-directed IRA, you’re allowed to invest it in non-traditional assets, meaning something other than stocks or mutual funds.
+Real estate is an approved investment category meaning yes, you guessed it, you can invest in property.

-We have outlined a number of things that you need to be aware of when going to get your loan for a rental property.
-However, there are other even less traditional methods that are possible, and they may even be worth researching.
+We have outlined several things that you need to be aware of when going to get your loan for a rental property.
+However, other even less traditional methods are possible, and they may even be worth researching.

 A word of caution though, make sure all deals you do are documented properly and those documents are legally binding.